solana-labs/solana/docs/src/running-validator/validator-start.md

 ## Airdrop & Check Validator Balance

-Airdrop yourself some SOL to get started:
+Airdrop yourself some SAFE to get started:

 ```bash
 solana airdrop 10
 ```

 Note that airdrops are only available on Devnet and Testnet.
-Both are limited to 10 SOL per request.
+Both are limited to 10 SAFE per request.

 To view your current balance: